 Dataset We analyze EEG data recorded as 19 subjects listened to Hemingway's The Old Man and the Sea, published in Heilbron et al. (2022).
 The 19 subjects each listened to the first hour of the recorded story while maintaining fixation.
-We analyze 5 sensors distributed across the centroparietal scalp: one midline sensor and two lateral sensors per hemisphere at central and posterior positions.
-The EEG data were acquired using a 128channel ActiveTwo system at a rate of 512 Hz, and down-sampled offline to 128 Hz and re-referenced to the mastoid channels.
-We follow the authors' preprocessing method, which includes band-pass filtering the EEG signal between 0.5 and 8 Hz, visual annotation of bad channels, and removal of eyeblink components via independent component analysis.3 The dataset also includes force-aligned annotations for the onsets and durations of both words and phonemes in these time series.
+We analyze 8 sensors distributed across the scalp: two midline sensors (frontal and parietal) and three lateral sensors per side at anterior, central, and posterior positions.
+The EEG data were acquired using a 128-channel ActiveTwo system at a rate of 512 Hz, and down-sampled offline to 128 Hz and re-referenced to the mastoid channels.
+We follow the authors' preprocessing method, which includes band-pass filtering the EEG signal between 0.5 and 8 Hz, visual annotation of bad channels, and removal of eyeblink components via independent component analysis.
+The dataset also includes force-aligned annotations for the onsets and durations of both words and phonemes in these time series.

-We generate a predictor time series X_t aligned with this EEG time series (Appendix B), ranging from stimulus features (features of the speech envelope and spectrogram) to sublexical cognitive features (surprisal and entropy over phonemes).
-By including these control features in our models, we can better understand whether or not there is a cognitive and neural response to words distinct from responses to their constituent properties (see Section 4.2 for further discussion).
-We generate in addition a set of word-level feature vectors $X_v \in \mathbb{R}^{3 \times n_w}$, consisting of an onset feature and
+We generate a predictor time series $X_t$ aligned with this EEG time series (Appendix A), ranging from stimulus features (features of the speech envelope and spectrogram) to sublexical cognitive features (surprisal and entropy over phonemes).
+By including these control features in our models, we can better understand whether or not there is a cognitive and neural response to words distinct from responses to their constituent properties (see Section 4.3 for further discussion).
+We generate in addition a set of word-level feature vectors $X_v \in \mathbb{R}^{3 \times n_w}$ , consisting of an onset feature and